-For certain network cameras, region exiting detection function detects people, vehicles or other objects which exit from a pre-defined virtual region, and some certain actions can be taken when the alarm is triggered.
+Region exiting detection function detects people, vehicles or other objects which exit from a predefined virtual region, and some certain actions can be taken when the alarm is triggered.

-- 1. Go to Configuration $\rightarrow$ Event $\rightarrow$ Smart Event $\rightarrow$ Region Exiting. - 2.
+- 1. Go to Configuration \rightarrow Event \rightarrow Smart Event \rightarrow Region Exiting. - 2.
 Set Camera. - 3.
 Turn on Enable. - 4.
 Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
 Set the detection rules and detection areas. - 1) Set Arming Area.
 Up to 4 arming areas are selectable. - 2) Adjust Sensitivity.
 Sensitivity: Range [0-100].
-The higher the value is, the more easily the detection alarm can be triggered.

-3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
+The higher the value is, the more easily the detection alarm can be triggered. - 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.